Russian Thistle Control

 Apply 2.3 lbs. of Quali Pro T/I 2.5 G Trifluralin Herbicide per 1,000 sq. ft. of treatment area.

-We recommend using a handheld spreader or push spreader to make applications with this product.
+We recommend using a handheld or push spreader to make applications with this product.
 After calibrating your spreader to the proper ratio, load the correct amount of Quali Pro T/I 2.5 G Trifluralin Herbicide.

-Step 2: Apply Post-Emergent Herbicide Late June to November
+Step 2: Apply Post-Emergent Herbicide from Late June to November

 Spot Spraying